documentacao-ustore/ucloud-rtd-manual/MEnglish/ucloud-user.eng.rst

    :align: center
 ----

-The platform displays a list of all the companies linked to the user that is logged, on the listing there are information about companies names, the administrators, the SSN/EIN, the status of the company (active or inactive), and the actions column that makes possible to clone the information of the selected company, the buttons ``+ Create Company`` and ``Update`` are also shown on the screen.
+The platform displays a list of all the companies linked to the user that is logged, on the listing there are information about companies names, the administrators, the national identifier numbers (SSN/EIN), the status of the company (active or inactive), and the actions column that makes possible to clone the information of the selected company, the buttons ``+ Create Company`` and ``Refresh`` are also shown on the screen.

-To make the search for the user easier, this modal allows the search by the company name, the company can also be found by searching the administrators or the SSN/EIN numbers, it is up to the user to type the information and wait a few seconds.
+To make the search for the user easier, this modal allows the search by the company name, the company can also be found by searching the administrators or the national identifier numbers, it is up to the user to type the information and wait a few seconds.

 When finding the desired company, click on it for all the pertinent information to be displayed.